-Without a doubt, Singapore has a dominant food scene with some spectacular dishes that you must try at least once in your life.
-If you’re a foodie or a tourist, heading on a culinary journey across Singapore is just the thing you need to put a smile on your face.
-Dive into some of the most delicious local foods, from famous seafood platters to popular rice and meat dishes, you’ll be spoilt for choice.
-Here are 10 scrumptious local food dishes you need to try on your food adventure in Singapore.
+If you’re a foodie or a tourist, heading on a culinary journey in Singapore is just the thing you need to put a smile on your face.
+Dive into some of the most delicious local foods, from famous seafood platters to popular rice and meat dishes…you’ll be spoilt for choice.
+Here are 10 glorious local food dishes you need to try on your food adventure in Singapore.

 1. Nasi Lemak

 This dish that originated from Malaysia is adored by Singaporeans.
 It contains rice steamed in coconut milk and pandan leaf to give it a sweet taste.
 With lots of variations, get your dish with eggs, chili paste, peanuts, vegetables and much more goodness.
 There are plenty of spots to indulge on wholesome Nasi Lemak, but you should check out places like the rave-worthy Crave Nasi Lemak by Selera Rasa for a quick fix.

 Singaporeans absolutely adore seafood.
 Therefore, it comes as no surprise that fish head curry mixed with Indian and Chinese origins is a popular meal in Singapore.
 Traditionally, red snapper head is stewed in a Kerala-style curry with vegetables like eggplants, peppers and more.
 It goes excellently paired with rice or bread.
 Expect to find lots of authentic and satisfying versions around Singapore.
 For example, IVINS Peranakan Restaurant serves up a delicious portion with creamy spicy sour gravy and half a red snapper, while The Banana Leaf Apolo caters an iconic Indian-inspired version.